 According to the United States Department of Energy, the U.S. building sector is responsible for about 40% of the country’s primary energy consumption.
 Sustainable building and green building can offset the huge energy usage that goes into construction.
 As we demand more energy to expand our economy, the demand for solar and renewable energy skyrockets.
-This yields more renewable jobs as well as construction jobs.
+As a result, more renewable jobs as well as construction jobs are created.